alexhou00/Deutsche-Survival-Quest/README.md

 **Collectables**:

-* Lives: *hearts* and  *health insurance card*, provides the player additional lives when collected.
+* Lives: *hearts*, *pretzels*, and  *health insurance card*, provides the player additional lives when collected.

-* Boost-ups: power potion (adds stamina), pretzel.
+* Boost-ups: power potion (adds stamina).

 * Points: amount of *coins* collected determines the score.

 **Exit to Next Level with the Key**:

+* Deutsche Survival Quest offers unique key designs at each level, which align with the map's theme and conceptually ties levels that come after each other.

 * Level 1: Player must claim his luggage and can earn bonus points on the way.

 * Level 2: Player must get his Deutschlandticket to catch his train.